Django (1966 film): Plot

 When Ricardo tries to rape María during the post-heist party, Django kills him.
 Hugo allows Django to spend the night with María, but he chooses another prostitute.
 The prostitute distracts the men guarding the gold, and Django enters the house via the chimney.
 Stealing the gold in his coffin and activating his machine gun as a diversion, Django loads the coffin onto a wagon.
 María implores Django to take her with him.

 Arriving at the bridge where they first met, Django tells María that they should part ways, but María begs him to abandon the gold so they can start a new life together.
 When María's rifle misfires, the coffin falls into the quicksand below.
 Django nearly drowns when he tries to recover the gold, and María is wounded by Hugo's men while trying to save him.
 Miguel crushes Django's hands as punishment for being a thief, and Hugo's gang leave for Mexico.
 Upon arrival, the revolutionaries are massacred by Jackson and the army.
 Django and María return to the saloon, finding only Nathaniel there, and Django tells them he must kill Jackson to prevent further bloodshed.

 Jackson learns that Django is waiting for him at Tombstone Cemetery and kills Nathaniel.
 Django, resting himself on the back of Zaro's cross, pulls the trigger guard off his revolver with his teeth and rests it against the cross, just as Jackson's gang arrive.
 Believing Django is praying, but cannot make the sign of the cross with his mutilated hands, Jackson mockingly shoots the corners of Zaro's cross.
-Django then kills Jackson and his men by pushing the trigger against the cross.
-Leaving his pistol on Zaro's cross, Django staggers out of the cemetery.
+Django then kills Jackson and his men by pushing the trigger against the cross and fanning the gun.
+Leaving his revolver on Zaro's cross, Django staggers out of the cemetery.